 As Fastned has been focused on investments to grow its business, Fastned has historically not been profitable and, as a result, has accumulated substantial tax losses that are available for offsetting against future taxable profits subject to the limitations included in law.
-In total Fastned had approximately EUR 46.8 millions of tax losses at year end 2022, of which EUR 21.1 million were with respect to the Netherlands and the remainder with respect to Germany (EUR 7.0 million), UK (EUR 11 million), Belgium (EUR 2.5 million), France (EUR 3.6 million) and Switzerland (EUR 1.5 million).
-The tax losses in Germany, UK, Belgium and, as of 1 January 2023 for certain available losses, the Netherlands can be carried forward without time limitation.
-See also "Risk Factors - Changes"

-in tax treaties, laws, rules or interpretations or the outcome of tax and financial audits or reviews could have an adverse effect on Fastned's results of operations, financial condition and prospects".
-The tax losses in Switzerland may be carried forward for 7 years.
+In total Fastned had approximately EUR 55.5 millions of tax losses at year end 2023, of which EUR17.6 million were with respect to the Netherlands and the remainder with respect to Germany (EUR 7.3 million), UK (EUR 15.6 million), Belgium (EUR 4.0 million), France (EUR 8.3 million), Switzerland (EUR 2.3 million), Italy (EUR 0.2 million) and Spain (EUR 0.1 million).
+Tax losses in Switzerland can be carried forward for a maximum of 7 years.
+In the other countries where Fastned has operations tax lossescan be carried forward without time limitation.
+See also "Risk Factors - Changes in tax treaties, laws, rules or interpretations or the outcome of tax and financial audits or reviews could have an adverse effect on Fastned's results of operations, financial condition and prospects".
 The accumulated tax losses are currently not recognised as a deferred tax asset on Fastned's balance sheet due to the uncertainty about the amount (and in respect of Switzerland also the timing) of future profits.
 Fastned re-assesses any unrecognised deferred tax assets at each reporting date and will only recognise any deferred tax asset to the extent that it has become probable that future taxable profits will allow the deferred tax assets to be recovered.
 The accumulated tax losses could be used to offset future tax liabilities from Fastned's operations, to the extent that Fastned becomes profitable in the future and to the extent that such tax profits may be offset against the unused tax losses under applicable fiscal regulations.